 The Winchester College Treasury houses the school’s collections of art and archaeology.
 These include artefacts from Egypt, Greece and Rome, casts of the Parthenon Frieze, and Chinese ceramics from the Tang to Qing dynasties.
 They are displayed in the medieval Warden's Stables, converted into a museum in 2016.

-The Treasury is open to members of the public from 2-4pm every day (except Monday).
+The Treasury is open to members of the public from 2-4pm every day, except Christmas and New Year.
 Last admission is at 3.30pm.
-Please check the website for additional opening times on Bank Holidays.
+On rare occasions we have to close the Treasury for an exhibition changeover; details will be posted here.

 The College Archives record the history of the school, its estates, buildings and pupils from its foundation.
 Uniquely, the archives are housed in the same rooms built for their storage in the 1390s, and due to the quality of that provision, remain remarkably well preserved.